fbadine/LSTNet/README.md

 ## Results
-The followinng are the results that were reached for:
+The followinng are the results that were obtained:

 | Dataset       | Width       | Horizon     | Correlation | RSE         |
 | :-------------| :-----------| :-----------| :-----------| :-----------|